briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

     1. _(1)_ The person is fourteen or fifteen years of age and holds a valid probationary motorized bicycle license issued after the person has passed the test provided for in Ohio R.C.
-4511.521, or the person is sixteen years of age or older and holds either a valid commercial driver’s license issued under Ohio R.C.
-Chapter 4506, or a driver’s license issued under Ohio R.C.
+4511.521, or the person is sixteen years of age or older and holds either a valid commercial driver's license issued under Ohio R.C.
+Chapter 4506, or a driver's license issued under Ohio R.C.
     Chapter 4507, or a valid motorized bicycle license issued after the person has passed the test provided for in Ohio R.C.
 4511.521, except that if a person is sixteen years of age, has a valid probationary motorized bicycle